-I thought I would start with some ideas for festive city breaks.
-If you’ve always wanted to experience a new city during the Christmas period, then here are eight places to go.
+If you’ve always wanted to experience a new city during the Christmas period, then here are eight places to go for a festive city break.
 You may be lucky enough to be able to book a last minute break for this year (jealous!), but if not, maybe you’ll be inspired to plan a trip for next year…

 Visit the Tivoli Gardens in Copenhagen

 The Tivoli Gardens in Copenhagen celebrate Christmas in style.
 Along with enjoying the usual rides, you can visit over 50 market stalls selling gifts, crafts, food and drinks.
 The gardens are all beautifully decorated with fairy lights, and make time to see the Tivoli Illuminations over the lake and their new light show.
 You can also go and see their Christmas caberet show in The Glass Hall Theatre; this year’s show is Star Wars themed.

 Go shopping and ice skating in New York

 New York is a dream destination for many of us, and how amazing would it be to visit at Christmas?
 Stay for a short break and you can take time to go shopping for some gifts for your loved ones (or even yourself!), then wrap up warm and go ice skating at The Rockefeller Centre.
 Afterwards, enjoy a nice warm drink and of course you need to check out the hugest Christmas tree you’ll probably ever see.